venysssssssssss/AwsOverview/README.md

 - Snowball Edge Compute Optimized
   - 42 TB of HDD capacity for block volume and S3 compatible object storage
 - Use cases: large data cloud migrations, DC decommission, disaster recovery

-### 11.22.
-AWS Snowcone

-- Small, portable computing, anywhere, rugged & secure, withstands harsh environments
-- Light (4.5 pounds, 2.1 kg)
-- Device used for edge computing, storage, and data transfer
-- 8 TBs of usable storage
-- Use Snowcone where Snowball does not fit (space-constrained environment)
-- Must provide your own battery / cables
-- Can be sent back to AWS offline, or connect it to internet and use AWS DataSync to send data

-### 11.23.
+- **Snowball Edge is best-suited to move petabytes of data and offers computing capabilities.
+Be careful, it's recommended to use a fleet of Snowballs to move less than 10PBs of data.
+Over this quantity, it's better-suited to use Snowmobile.**

+#### 11.20.3.
 AWS Snowmobile

 - Transfer exabytes of data (1 EB = 1,000 PB = 1,000,000 TBs)
 - Each Snowmobile has 100 PB of capacity (use multiple in parallel)
 - High security: temperature controlled, GPS, 24/7 video surveillance
 - Better than Snowball if you transfer more than 10 PB

-### 11.24.
+### 11.21.
 Snow Family – Usage Process

 1. Request Snowball devices from the AWS console for delivery
 2. Install the snowball client / AWS OpsHub on your servers